 The Bush Administration resumed assistance to North Korea in 2007.
 In July of that year, after initial progress in the Six-Party Talks over North Korea's nuclear programs, the United States and other countries began providing heavy fuel oil (HFO) in return for Pyongyang freezing and disabling its plutonium-based nuclear facilities in Yongbyon.
-Prior to North Korea expelling international inspectors from the site in April 2009, the United States was providing technical assistance to North Korea to help in the nuclear disablement process, and may provide assistance for nuclear dismantlement should that be undertaken in the future.
+Prior to North Korea expelling international inspectors from the site in April 2009, the United States provided technical assistance to North Korea to help in the nuclear disablement process, and may provide assistance for nuclear dismantlement should that be undertaken in the future.
+North Korea's May 2009 nuclear test effectively halted discussion of U.S. energy assistance to North Korea in the near term.
+Such debates were already made contentious by North Korea's earlier withdrawal from the Six-Party nuclear negotiations and by its April 2009 satellite launch using ballistic missile technology.

-In May 2008, the Bush Administration announced it would resume food assistance to North Korea by providing 500,000 metric tons (MT) of food, 80% to be sent through the World Food Program and 20% to be channeled through a consortium of U.S. non-governmental organizations (NGOs).
-Later in December 2008, U.S. shipments to the WFP were suspended due to differences between the U.S. and North Korean governments over implementing the agreement.
-In March 2009, North Korea shut down the NGO portion of the U.S. program.
-Under the program, the United States shipped a total of 169,270 MT of food aid, at an estimated cost of \$100 million.
+In May 2008, the Bush Administration announced it would resume food assistance to North Korea by providing 500,000 metric tons (MT) of food, 80% to be sent through the World Food Program (WFP) and 20% to be channeled through a consortium of U.S. non-governmental organizations (NGOs).
+Later in December 2008, U.S. shipments to the WFP were suspended due